eon01/flask_restful_sample/README.md

-# flask_restfull_sample
+# flask_restful_sample
-This is a sample Flask restfull application
+This is a sample Flask restful application